climatepolicyradar/knowledge-graph/docs/docs/users/style-guide.md

 Definitions should be part of the public record of what we believe the concept is, and we should be prepared for external users of our tools to question our definitions.
 A complete definition should cover all edge cases and exceptions to the concept.

-### Be sufficient to label examples of the concept in text
+### Should be sufficient to label examples of the concept in text

 Definitions should be precise enough that a reader could identify instances of the concept in a passage of text during a labelling task.
 For example, a definition of `greenhouse gas` should be sufficient to identify instances of `carbon dioxide`, `methane`, and `nitrous oxide` in a given text.